soundpress/RulesOfNYC/docs/c16/index.rst

    (1) The Loft Board, on its own initiative or in response to complaints, may commence a proceeding to determine whether an owner has violated the provisions of § 284(1) of the MDL or these code compliance rules.
 In addition, a residential occupant of an IMD building may file with the Loft Board an application seeking a Loft Board determination on whether the owner of the occupant's building is in violation of the provisions of § 284(1) of the MDL or these code compliance rules.

-   (2) An owner who is found by the Loft Board to have violated the code compliance timetables set forth in MDL § 284(1) or any provision of 29 RCNY § 2-01(a) of these rules: (i) may be subject to a civil penalty in accordance with 29 RCNY § 2-11.1 of the Loft Board rules for each missed deadline; (ii) may be subject to all penalties provided in Article 8 of the MDL; and (iii) may be subject to a specific performance proceeding as provided in paragraph (4) below.
+   (2) An owner who is found by the Loft Board to have violated the code compliance timetables set forth in MDL § 284(1) or any provision of 29 RCNY § 2-01(a): (i) may be subject to a civil penalty in accordance with 29 RCNY § 2-11.1 for each missed deadline; (ii) may be subject to all penalties provided in Article 8 of the MDL; and (iii) may be subject to a specific performance proceeding as provided in paragraph (4) below.

    (3) Upon demonstration by an owner of insufficient funds to proceed with code compliance, the Loft Board may consider the lack of sufficient funds in mitigation of any fine to be imposed against the owner upon a finding of noncompliance.
 To obtain the benefit of the defense of insufficient funds, an owner must supply the Loft Board with an income and expense statement for the building verified by an independent certified public accountant, a written estimate of the cost of compliance with the cited deadline or requirement from a registered architect.
 If the funds generated by the building are not sufficient to cover the costs of the necessary compliance work, the owner must also supply a letter from two separate banks or mortgage brokers refusing to offer sufficient funds to comply, accompanied by copies of the owner's applications for such funds, or if the lenders refuse to provide a written rejection, then the owner shall file an affidavit setting forth the basis for the owner's belief that the applications have been rejected.

-   (4) If the Loft Board finds an owner in violation of the code compliance timetable set forth in MDL § 284(1) and 29 RCNY § 2-01(a) of these rules, the Loft Board or any three occupants of separate, covered residential units in the building may apply to a court of competent jurisdiction for an order of specific performance directing the owner to satisfy all code compliance requirements set forth in this section.
+   (4) If the Loft Board finds an owner in violation of the code compliance timetable set forth in MDL § 284(1) and 29 RCNY § 2-01(a), the Loft Board or any three occupants of separate, covered residential units in the building may apply to a court of competent jurisdiction for an order of specific performance directing the owner to satisfy all code compliance requirements set forth in this section.

    (5) The owner of an IMD who is found by the Loft Board to have willfully violated the code compliance timetable of these regulations or to have violated the code compliance timetable more than once may be found to have harassed occupants with respect to such IMD in a harassment proceeding before the Loft Board.

    (6) If any residential occupant of an IMD building is required to vacate its unit as a result of a municipal vacate order that has been issued for hazardous conditions as a consequence of an owner's unlawful failure to comply with the code compliance timetable: (i) The occupant, at its option, will be entitled to recover from the owner the fair market value of any improvements made or purchased by the occupant and will be entitled to reasonable moving costs incurred in vacating the unit.
-All such transactions shall be fully in accordance with 29 RCNY § 2-07 of the Loft Board rules regarding Sales of Improvements.
+All such transactions shall be fully in accordance with 29 RCNY § 2-07 regarding Sales of Improvements.
 These rights are in addition to any other remedies the occupant may have.

       (ii) Any municipal vacate order shall be deemed an order to the owner to correct the noncompliant conditions, subject to the provisions of Article 7-C. The issuance of such an order as a result of the owner's unlawful failure to comply with the code compliance timetable shall result in a rebuttable presumption of harassment in a harassment proceeding brought by an occupant or occupants before the Loft Board.

       (iii) When the owner has corrected the noncompliant conditions, the occupants will have the right to reoccupy the unit and will be entitled to all applicable occupant protections of Article 7-C, including the right to reoccupy the unit at the same rent paid prior to the vacancy period plus any rental adjustments authorized by Article 7-C or the Loft Board rules.
-Furthermore, the occupant will be entitled to recover from the owner reasonable moving costs incurred in reoccupying the unit in accordance with 29 RCNY § 2-07 of the Loft Board rules regarding Sales of Improvements.
+Furthermore, the occupant will be entitled to recover from the owner reasonable moving costs incurred in reoccupying the unit in accordance with 29 RCNY § 2-07 regarding Sales of Improvements.

       (iv) At no time may rent for the unit be due or collectible for such period of vacancy.